microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Modern Data Warehouse.md

 Azure Synapse Analytics is an analytical service evolved from Azure SQL Data Warehouse that brings together enterprise data warehousing and big data analytics.
 Provisioned or on-demand, Azure Synapse offers a unified experience to ingest, prepare, manage, and serve data for analytics, BI, and machine learning needs.

-Below you will find content to assist in upskilling in Azure Synapse.
-Because the product is rapidly evolving, some documentation may reference Azure SQL Data Warehouse, or refer to features that are in-preview and not yet released.
 Content is broken down as follows:

 * Keeping Up: latest information and links
 * Fundamentals, Associate, Expert, Specialist: content categorized in increasing level of complexity
 * Certifications: relevant Microsoft exams or certifications
 * Community resources: user groups, events, blogs

-Additionally, some content may be marked with one or more icons:

-* '$' to indicate paid content
-* '3rd Party' to indicate 3rd party content (not created by Microsoft)

 ## Keeping Up